 Consortium led by ESJF wins funding from the European Commission for a second pilot project to continue mass surveys of Europe’s Jewish cemeteries

-The consortium brings together the renown international Jewish education NGO Centropa, and the UK-based non-profit the Foundation for Jewish Heritage (FJH) under the leadership of the ESJF, to work towards the goals of the project throughout the next 18 months.
+The consortium brings together the renowned international Jewish education NGO Centropa, along with the UK-based non-profit the Foundation for Jewish Heritage (FJH) under the leadership of the ESJF, to work towards the project’s stated goals over the next 18 months.

-The pilot project “Protecting the Jewish cemeteries of Europe: Continuation of the mapping process, stakeholders’ involvement and awareness raising” (EAC/S10/2019) builds on the pilot project currently undertaken by the ESJF, expanding its geographical scope and ambition.
-The project, in common with the one this year, contributes to the objectives set up by the European Year of Cultural Heritage 2018 and the European Framework for Action on Cultural Heritage, through dissemination and raising awareness about the value of heritage and cultural diversity of Europe.
+The pilot project “Protecting the Jewish cemeteries of Europe: Continuation of the mapping process, stakeholders’ involvement and awareness raising” (EAC/S10/2019) builds on the pilot project currently in progress with the ESJF, expanding its georgraphical scope and ambition.
+The new project, much like the current one, will contribute to the objectives set forth by the European Year of Cultural Heritage 2018 and the European Framework for Action on Cultural Heritage, by spreading the message of the value of cultural diversity in Europe’s heritage.

-The surveys will be conducted by UVAs (commonly known as drones), and the resulting data will be used to develop 3D models to facilitate the creation of ready-made and fully-costed construction models in the coming years.
-Survey results will be displayed in an open access, publicly available database developed in the previous pilot project.
+The surveys will be conducted by UAVs (commonly known as drones), with the resulting data being used to develop 3D models to facilitate the creation of ready-made, fully-costed construction models in the coming years.
+The results of the survey will be displayed in an open access, publicly available database developed for the previous pilot project.
 Historical overviews will be written for each site by academic historians.
-A key addition to the previous pilot is a stronger focus on stakeholder engagement: bringing together local and national public institutions, NGOs and private bodies to jointly protect Jewish cemeteries, identifying best practices in the process.
-Educational work will expand as well, training educators and engaging students to become guardians of their own local, multi-cultural heritage.
+A key addition to the new pilot will be its stronger focus on stakeholder engagement: local and national public institutions, NGOS, and private bodies will work in unison to protect Jewish cemeteries, while identifying best practices in the process.
+The educational work will undergo an expansion as well, with the aim of training educators and engaging students to become the guardians of their own local, multi-cultural heritage.